boostcon/cppnow_website/2016-conference/_posts/2016-03-22-keynote-announced.md

 Sean will be back this year to usher us into our second decade with another not-to-be-missed keynote called, simply, "Better Code."
 Sean will give a concise defintion of "good code," explore inevitable trade-offs, and discuss techniques for managing a large code base.

-Sean is currently a principle scientist and software architect for Adobe's digital imaging group and formerly managed Adobe's Software Technology Lab.
+Sean is currently a principal scientist and software architect for Adobe's digital imaging group and formerly managed Adobe's Software Technology Lab.